saveenr/usql-tutorial/ch01/your-first-usql-script.md

 During U-SQL Local Execution the inputs/outputs must all be on your own box.
 There's a special name for this location: The U-**SQL Local Data Root**.

-You can find the local data root by going to Tools &gt; Data Lake &gt; Options and Settings.
+You can find the local data root by going to **Tools > Data Lake > Options and Settings**.
 It in the field called **DataRoot **at the top.

 ![](/assets/vs_tools_datalake_options.png)

 Copy that location and open it in Windows Explorer.

-Download the SearchLog.tsv file into the Local Data Root from here:
+Download the `SearchLog.tsv` file into the Local Data Root from here:

 [https://raw.githubusercontent.com/Azure/usql/master/Examples/Samples/Data/SearchLog.tsv](https://raw.githubusercontent.com/Azure/usql/master/Examples/Samples/Data/SearchLog.tsv)